 In this 45 minute hands-on intro session, learn the fundamentals of editing video in Final Cut X. This workshop will cover all the basics, from importing footage, to quick editing techniques, to exporting to YouTube.
 Recommended for anyone thinking about working in the video medium or for those considering assigning an in-class video project.
 Practice editing footage will be provided, though those with projects of their own are welcome to bring footage with them.

 Beginning in 2012, the Program in Environmental Studies made the commitment to make student research available online utilizing Scarab, the institutional repository at Bates.
 Jane Costlow and Camille Parrish will speak on how the program came to this decision, the process of managing the content, and the feedback they’ve received from having student research archived online.

 “Capturing the world live from all angles: Producing and editing 360 video,” Colin Kelley and Kai Evenson.
 Wednesday, March 1.
 Noon – 1:00.
 Pettigrew 121

 Filming the world around us from all angles opens new doors for research and instruction.
 While the wide possibilities for curricular application are still open to experimentation, the basics of filming and editing 360 video are easy to master.
 In this session, we’ll review the technologies available on campus for 360 video production and then walk through the steps from filming to editing to sharing.

 “Creating VR Apps for the Oculus Rift & Google Cardboard,” Kai Evenson.
 Tuesday, March 14.
 12:00-1:00.
 Coram 110.

-In this workshop, we will briefly review and discuss the different virtual reality (VR) platforms available, and the resources available on campus to support their academic use.
-Following this, we will walk through the basic process of creating a VR application for the Oculus Rift and Google Cardboard using Unity 3D, from constructing the virtual environment to building the application for a particular device.
+This workshop will review and discuss the different platforms and resources available on campus to support the academic uses of virtual reality (VR).
+Participants will also be guided through the basic process of creating a VR application for the Oculus Rift and Google Cardboard using Unity 3D.